 - Set a per-key rate limits for each DSN key in a project

 Generic attributes like the event’s label also have limits but are more flexible depending on their case.
-For example, the message attribute is limited to 1024 bytes.
+For example, the message attribute is limited to 1024 characters.

 The following limitations will be automatically enforced:

-- Events greater than 200k are immediately dropped.
+- Events greater than 200KiB are immediately dropped (pre decompression).

 - Stack traces with large frame counts will be trimmed (the middle frames are dropped).